 Bass, A. M., S. Waldron, T. Preston, and C. E. Adams.
 (2005).
 Dissolved Organic Carbon in Loch Lomond, Scotland: Spatial and temporal variation in concentration and isotopic composition.
 American Society of Limnology and Oceanography conference, Santiago de Compostella.

-Reviewer in several international journals including: Limnology and Oceanography, Biogeochemistry, Science of the Total Environment, Global Change Biology, Hydrological Processes, Rapid Communications in Mass Spectrometry, Agriculture, Ecosystems & Environment, Pedosphere, Geoderma.
+Reviewer in several international journals including (but not limited to): Limnology and Oceanography, Biogeochemistry, Science of the Total Environment, Global Change Biology, Hydrological Processes, Rapid Communications in Mass Spectrometry, Agriculture, Ecosystems & Environment, Pedosphere, Geoderma.

 Discovery grants reviewer, Australian Research Council (ARC).